cryodevab/aip-parser/README.md

-# OFMX AIP Parser
+# OFMX Obstacle Parser

 This program is slowly becoming a tool to parse various AIP pages to the [OFMX](https://github.com/openflightmaps/ofmx) format.

 ## Where to get it

-The OFM obstacle translator can be downloaded from [here](https://github.com/cryodevab/aip-parser/raw/master/downloads/ofmx_parser.jar).
+The OFMX obstacle parser can be downloaded from [here](https://github.com/cryodevab/aip-parser/raw/master/downloads/ofmx_parser.jar).
 It currently supports Sweden (ES), Greece (LG) and Czechia (LK).

 ## How to run it